 All engineers engage with data as a fundamental aspect of their work.
 It is important as analyzing large amounts of data requires a solid understanding of statistics and math.
 Yet, working with raw data brings uncertainty as we may not fully grasp our current situation or where we are headed.

-In my experience during my MSc, I frequently worked with Digital Elevation Models (DEMs), evaluating the elevation of thousands of data points.
+In my experience during my MSc, I frequently worked with thousands of data info.
 Initially, I used Excel for this task, we are all familiar with Excel.
-It is capable, powerful, and versatile, making it critical for making sense of data.
-However, there are many numerous software options such as R, which offers a range of statistical and graphical techniques for analysis and visualization; Stata, known for its robust features and functionalities; MATLAB, which is recognized for its fast and clean interface; and Python, which provides a wide range of libraries and frameworks for data manipulation, analysis, and machine learning.
+Excel is capable, powerful, and versatile, making it critical for making sense of data.
+However, there are many numerous software options, which offer a range of statistical and graphical techniques for analysis and visualization.
 As I worked with heavier case study datasets I discovered Excel was not entirely suited for a computationally demanding task.
-Seeking a faster alternative, I turned to MATLAB.
-MATLAB offers built-in functions and tools for mathematical modeling, simulation, algorithm development, and data visualization.
-MATLAB also offered a user-friendly interface and robust capabilities for handling large datasets.
-However, it requires a paid license, although fortunately, university provided students with a free license.
-There are alternatives such as R and Stata but I was not familiarized with their language or software at the time.
+Seeking a faster alternative, I turned to other more capable alternatives that offered tools for mathematical modeling, simulation, algorithm development, and data visualization.
+Resulting more capable for various tasks requiring robust capabilities and handling large datasets.
+Some options require a paid license, although fortunately, some universities provide students with a free license.

-Another trending alternative is Jupyther Notebook.
-When compared to other alternatives Jupyter Notebook is a great stepping stone, offering a dynamic space with numerous theoretical and practical exercises that teach concepts such as machine learning, neural networks, and data visualization.
+An example of a trending alternative is Jupyther Notebook.
+When compared to other alternatives Jupyter Notebook is a great stepping stone, offering a dynamic space with numerous theoretical and practical exercises that teach concepts in the realm of data science.
 Jupyter Notebook can be confusing at first, particularly with extensive code, and you might prefer a smoother, more streamlined experience.
 For this reason, learning shortcuts can be a good idea as it facilitate navigation.
 You can display all shortcuts by entering command mode and pressing 'H'.
 Some of the most important are 'b' that add a cell below and 'a' to add one above.
 You call also show the documentation (named Docstring) for objects typed in the code cells by pressing 'Shift + TAB'.
 Comments can be added using 'Ctrl + /' or '#' before the code.
 The general idea is similar to other softwares, but the great thing about Jupyter Notebook is its ease of editing and modifying specific portions of code, and its ability to facilitate sharing of your analysis, which is probably its biggest advantage.

 Generally when starting a new project in python you should create a new environment with Conda to avoid conflict with future projects following the "conda create" command.